Stoke Depot Opening Times: 07.30am – 5.00pm Mon to Fri | Shrewsbury Depot Opening Times: 08.00am – 5.00pm Mon to Fri

 What Are the Legal Requirements for Breathing Air Testing?

-BS EN12021:2014 is the current UK standard to indicate contaminant levels for breathing-air both in the UK and in the EU expressed as “in any event all contaminants shall be kept to as low a level as possible and shall be less the national exposure limit“, but the following guide may help employers to know the specific regulations as they apply to a variety of industry requirements:
+BS EN12021:2014 is the current UK standard to indicate contaminant levels for breathing-air both in the UK and in the EU expressed as “in any event all contaminants shall be kept to as low a level as possible and shall be less the national exposure limit“, but the following guide may help employers to know the specific regulations as they apply to a variety of industry equipment:

 • Management of Health and Safety at Work Regulations 1999 (SI 1999/3242) – requires a safe working environment by the application of risk assessment procedures.